bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CLSARV` closes an archive.
 If no [archive](syntax#archives) is specified RNMR will prompt for it with 1 as a default.
 An attempt to close an archive which is not open will result in an error.
-## CLSB
-Close blocked record

-Category: Data Storage

-Format: `CLSB` record

-Defaults: wrec

-Description:
-`CLSB` closes an open blocked record.
-The default value is the most recently written to record. `CLSB` will error if the specified record is not an open blocked record.
 ## CLSDSP
 Close display